sowebio/acmemgr.sh/README.md

 ss : Somanos Sar - somanos(at)drumee.net : Has pointed out the inconsistencies in defining the certificates directory between amcemgr.sh and acme.sh.

-lg : Léa Gris - lea(at)noireaude.net : Lots of fixes and refactors in code with ShellCheck compliance
+lg : Léa Gris - lea(at)noireaude.net : Lots of fixes and refactors in code with ShellCheck compliance.
+New delete routines.

 ## Miscellaneous